Gong-yinxuan/CP3405/Week9/R4_macro/macro_agent_W09.md

 *(Manual note: the confirmed news above shows WTI has actually already reversed sharply lower since the collector's snapshot, on the Iran de-escalation — this is the kind of shift that would tend to invalidate rather than strengthen the "Bearish" auto-drafted bias.
 Worth a human sanity-check on the bias line once the FOMC outcome and this week's GDP/PCE prints are in.)*

-## INVALIDATION
-The cautious macro bias would be invalidated if Treasury yields stop rising, WTI loses upward momentum, and VIX remains low or continues falling.
-The cautious view would be strengthened if the 10Y and 30Y yields continue rising, WTI keeps moving higher, gold continues falling, or VIX begins rising from its current level.